kwicherbelliaken/kwicherbelliaken.xyz/src/content/post/design-system-approved-tag-component/index.md

 Both utilities share something with `cva`: they make styling components easier.
 But where `cva` handles broad, variant-based styling, these utilities shine in handling the _state_ and _interactive_ styles of a component.
 We can think of _state styles_ as those applied in response to a state change in the component, like a loading state triggered off some asynchronous request.
 While _interactive styles_ are those native to an element like whether it is pressed or disabled.

 Interestingly, in the context of TailwindCSS, I don’t think either utility is as useful as advertised.
-This is something I explain further in [[Why Utilities Like Classnames & CLSX Might Not Be Necessary]].
+This is something I explain further in [Why Conditional Class Utilities Might Not Be Necessary](/posts/why-conditional-style-utilities-might-not-be-needed).

 Even with the example above, we don’t need a class to handle `isPressed` for the active state.
 Browsers handle this for free, as it’s part of an element’s natural interactive state.